Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lessons12.md

 }
 ```

-- In addition to the above, tests aren't going to catch problems with `documentation`, or erroneous business logic.
+- In addition to the above, tests aren't going to catch problems with `documentation`, or erroneous `business logic`.
 It's important not to assume things are fine because our framework tells us so.

 ### Wrap Up
 - We're really `progressing` through this process well and we're ready to write a report for each of our findings.
 We'll cover this in our next lesson!